-You may or may not find what you call “pizza” here.
-In Rome Pizza almost refers to the bread and not the tomato sauce and cheese melted on top.
+However, you may or may not find what you call “pizza” here.
+In Rome, pizza basically refers to the bread and not the tomato sauce and cheese melted on top.
 It takes time to understand it.
-Here you will find delicacies from another world—and damn good bread.
+Here you’ll find delicacies from out of this world—and damn good bread, of course.

 Address: Via Properzio, 31

 €€ | Casual | Outdoor Seating | Kids | Steps From St. Peter’s Basilica

 Breakfast, lunch, aperitivo, dinner, or just cocktails, this trendy place is definitively one of the best restaurants in Prati, Rome.
 Enjoy savory dishes like eggplant parmigiana (served in true Italian style without pasta), selections of meat, delicious homemade pasta, and salads.

 If you aren’t famished, opt for one of the small dishes, called “pick-me-ups,” a perfect choice to pair with a glass of wine in the afternoon.
 It’ll tide you over until aperitivo time at 7 pm.

 Pro Tip: Reservations are important here if you don’t want to wait outside.
 Otherwise, you’ll join other groups (all Italian) waiting for a table, which is a surprisingly fun cultural experience.